 The pattern dates back to the late 20’s and has long been, for obvious reasons, attributed to well known fly fisherman, Lee Wulff.
 However, Wulff and fellow New York fly fisherman, L.Q.
 Quackenbush were independently working on hair wing substitutions for dry flies around the same time.
 Wulff concocted a number of hair-wing patterns in a variety of colors, referred to as “Wulffs.”
 Quackenbush had more specifically been working with fly tyer Reuben Cross to modify the popular Royal Coachman dry fly.

-Many believe that Quackenbush is actually the originator and what we now call a Royal Wulff is actually the Quack Wulff.
+Many believe that Quackenbush is actually the originator and what we now call a Royal Wulff is actually the Quack Royal.
 Personally, I like the name Royal Wulff better, but how nice does the Royal Quackenberry sound?
+Or maybe the Royal Quack?
 In any case, between Wulff’s extensive work with hair-wing flies and his ultimate celebrity status, history, as it often does, got a little altered.
 Here’s a little more detailed account from Trout by Ernest Schwiebert, 1978:

 “Hair-wing flies had their beginnings on the Henry’s Fork of the Snake before the First World War, when Benjamin Winchell and Carter Harrison first concocted them in honor of Alfred Trude, their host at a large ranch in Idaho.
 The first hair wings subsequently traveled with one of the party, Colonel Lewis Thompson, to the salmon rivers of the Maritime Provinces.
 These primitive flies were dressed down-wing over the body, and it was not until shortly before the Depression years that hair-wing dry flies evolved.
 Ralph Corey lived on the Muskegon in Lower Michigan, and his Corey Calftails were down-wing dries that became widely popular after the First World War.
 Wings tied upright and divided of hair appeared almost simultaneously on the Beaverkill and the Ausable of New York in about 1929.